-NI-RFSA no longer installs IVI Compliance Pacakge.
-NI-RFSA supports IVI configuration and runtime, but no longer supports the following features:
+NI-568x no longer installs IVI Compliance Package (ICP).
+NI-568x supports IVI configuration and runtime, but no longer installs the following IVI components:

-The following items are the IDs and titles of a subset of issues fixed in NI-568x.
+The following items are the IDs and titles of a subset of issues fixed between NI-568x instrument driver revisions.
 This is not an exhaustive list of issues fixed in the current version of NI-568x.
-If you have a CAR ID, you can search this list to validate that the issue has been fixed.

 |666625||Fixed an issue where installing NI-568x 17.0 with default LabVIEW settings prevented calling NI-568x VIs when using LabVIEW 2016 (64-bit).|